LilithTundrus/e621-API-Docs/docs/Sets.md

 # Sets

-Sets are similar to _pools_ but are about a generic topic rather than related posts
+Sets are similar to _pools_ but are about a generic topic rather than related posts.

-**Note**: Like _pools_, _sets_ endpoints for JSOn can be up to 30x slower than XML due to how e621 processes data
+**Note**: Like _pools_, _sets_ endpoints for JSOn can be up to 30x slower than XML due to how e621 processes data.

-**Note**: I haven't bothered to document the maintainers endpoints for sets as they are confusing and very rarely utilized
+**Note**: I haven't bothered to document the maintainers endpoints for sets as they are confusing and very rarely utilized.

 ## GET Endpoints
 </br>